 Commissioned content production

 Roughly speaking, two types of visual content production can be distinguished.
 One option is for brands to become active themselves and “commission” images.
-The brand can either have images produced through photo shootings or rely on influencer marketing and have content generated by creators.
+The brand can either have images produced through photo shootings or rely on influencer marketing or have content generated by creators.

 #1 Photoshoots -brand content production